 15. Know the Difference between a Cleanroom and a Clean Zone and Be Clear in What You Need

 Cleanrooms are areas in which the particle count is measured and controlled.
 There is a requirement for a specific level of clean.
 A clean zone is an area within an existing cleanroom that is even cleaner, much like the injection operation mold cited in #4.

 There are also areas that a manufacturer may want to isolate, but not have to maintain at a certain ISO level.
 A recent project Simplex completed involved a manufacturing and warehousing facility where inventory was stored adjacent to the manufacturing area.
 Dust from the manufacturing process was drifting into the storage area, although the product was not required to be clean when it was shipped, the manufacturer wanted it to be free from excessive dust – for aesthetic reasons.
-The goal in this case was isolation, not making the environment clean in the sense of a cleanroom.
-Simplex installed 300 running feet of industrial opaque vinyl curtain and two industrial strip doors that created a clean zone where product could be stored.
+The goal, in this case, was isolation, not making the environment clean in the sense of a cleanroom.
+Simplex installed 300 running feet of an industrial opaque vinyl curtain and two industrial strip doors that created a clean zone where a product could be stored.
 Inventory could be shipped without the need for a second cleaning.

 16. Establish Cleanroom Operating Procedures and Have Them Documented